Singapore wants to stop counting Covid cases. Its roadmap could be a model for other countries

 As more people get vaccinated, the way Singapore monitors daily Covid-19 infection numbers will change.
 Following a path similar to how it tracks influenza infections, Singapore will monitor those who fall seriously sick or how many are in intensive care units.
 Infected people will be allowed to recover at home.

-"We will worry less about the healthcare system being overwhelmed," they said.
+"We will worry less about the health care system being overwhelmed," they said.

 With new, potentially more contagious variants posing a concern around the world, the minsters said booster shots may be needed in the future and suggested a "multi-year vaccination program" be established.